KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

    > }
    > ```

-3. View your file in Chrome.
+3. View your file in **Chrome**.
 You now have plenty of spacing between each drink menu item.

 # Add normalization

 Many browsers have their own pre-settings such as margins, paddings and font styling.
-Normalizing evens out the difference between browsers by resetting the browser default stylings so your website can be consistent no matter what browswer you are using.
+Normalizing evens out the difference between browsers by resetting the browser default stylings so your website can be consistent no matter what browswr you are using.

 1. Add the following to the top of _styles.css_.